 - The Bursary Fund Committee will normally meet three times per year (September, January and May to consider and review applications).
 Emergency meetings may need to be called.

-- The Bursary Fund Committee will be made up of Mr Stimpson (Headteacher), Mrs D Seagrove (Head of Sixth Form) and a Parent Governor
+- The Bursary Fund Committee will be made up of Mr Kassapian (Headteacher), Mrs D Seagrove (Head of Sixth Form) and a Parent Governor

 - Learners and their parents should understand that the available fund is limited.
 Any appeals against decisions can be made to the Chairman of Governors, via the Clerk to the Governors.

 - More than one proof of evidence will be required by the Committee to support this application.

 Click to download the application form 16-19 Bursary Fund 2017